pelagia123/todo-list-tutorial/workshops/blog-editor/08_edit_post.md

 # Read a blog post

 We will add the feature of reading a blog.
-Run the following command to create the blog component

-    ng g c components/blog
+Create a new blog component.
+Right-click on the folder 📁```components``` and then navigate to 'Angular Generator', select 'Component' and provide the name ‘blog’.

 Add the router link for this component in [`app.module.ts`](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/app.module.ts#L43) as shown below